Site Overlay

 Interdisciplinary Teams: Neuropathologists are essential members of clinical teams, collaborating with doctors in various specialties to provide comprehensive care.

-Advanced Techniques: They employ specialized techniques, often integrating tissue findings with those from imaging studies, such as CT scans and MRIs.
+Advanced Techniques: They employ specialized techniques that often integrate tissue findings with those from imaging studies, such as CT scans and MRIs.

 Applications of Neuropathology